open-mmlab/mmengine/docs/en/get_started/15_minutes.md

 # 15 minutes to get started with MMEngine

 In this tutorial, we'll take training a ResNet-50 model on CIFAR-10 dataset as an example.
-We will build a complete and configurable pipeline for both training and validation in only 80 lines of code with `MMEgnine`.
+We will build a complete and configurable pipeline for both training and validation in only 80 lines of code with `MMEngine`.
 The whole process includes the following steps:

 - [15 minutes to get started with MMEngine](#15-minutes-to-get-started-with-mmengine)